 The future looks bright in Tampa Bay with a new coaching staff in place, a great draft class, and Greg Schiano leading this ship into the future.
 He’s a better coach than Raheem Morris could have ever been, and it’s showing in the new aura surrounding this team.
 He’s the right man to turn around this football squad, and he is showing it.
 The signings of Vincent Jackson and Carl Nicks are huge, as the two elite players have massively upgraded this offer.

 As for Schiano’s grade, it’s difficult for me not to get ahead of myself and give him a resounding “A+” for his work so far this offseason.
 It may be premature and the regular season results are more important, but Schiano has exceeded expectations in Tampa.
 He’s done an excellent job and deserves all the high praise that he has received.

 You can follow Joe Soriano on Twitter @SorianoJoe.

-Tags: Alabama Boise State Carl Nicks Charlie Weis Chip Kelly Derrick Brooks Doug Martin Eric LeGrand Featured Greg Schiano Kansas Keith Tandy Lavonte David Mark Barron Michael Smith Nebraska NFL Draft Oregon Popular Raheem Morris Rutgers Tampa Bay Buccaneers Vincent Jackson West Virginia
+Tags: Alabama Boise State Carl Nicks Charlie Weis Chip Kelly Derrick Brooks Doug Martin Eric LeGrand Greg Schiano Kansas Keith Tandy Lavonte David Mark Barron Michael Smith Nebraska NFL Draft Oregon Raheem Morris Rutgers Tampa Bay Buccaneers Vincent Jackson West Virginia